Yasmeen-26S/superstore-sales-dashboard/README.md

-# Superstore Sales Dashboard 📊
+📊 Superstore Sales Dashboard

-This project analyzes sales data from a Superstore dataset using Power BI.
+This project analyzes four years of retail sales data from a global Superstore using Power BI.

-## Key Features
+🔍 Key Features:

-- Dynamic visuals for Category, Sub-Category, Region, and Time
+Interactive visuals to explore Category, Sub-Category, Region, and Time-based trends

-- Sales, Profit, and Quantity analysis
+Insights into Sales, Profit, and Quantity performance

-- Interactive slicers for year and category
+Dynamic slicers for filtering by Year and Category

-## Tools Used
+🛠 Tools Used:

-- Power BI
+Power BI (.pbix file: Superstore sales dashboard.pbix)

-- Excel
+Excel

-- Data Visualization
+Data Visualization

+📷 Dashboard Preview:
+Included superstore dashboard.png as a snapshot of the final report